department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 *Complete this [benefits] form.
 After submitting the form, you’ll get a confirmation message.
 You can print this page for your records.*

-We also include content about how an applicant can get help filling out the form.

 *What if I need help filling out my application?
 An accredited representative, like a Veterans Service Officer (VSO), can help you fill out your claim.* <br>
 [Get help filing your claim]

-**VA Review**
+**VA review**

 The step tells applicants how much time it takes VA to review the application.
 The content under this heading depends on what type of benefit they're applying for.
 For example:

 For Health Care form, the message is: *We process health care claims within a week.* <br>
 For Education forms, the message is: *We usually process claims within 30 days.
 We’ll let you know by mail if we need more information.* <br>